Kia PV5 Cargo review (2025)

 How big is the Kia PV5 Cargo?

 The 4.7m length makes it slightly smaller than a Ford Transit Custom but it's perhaps more of a natural rival to the Volkswagen ID Buzz Cargo.
-Three body sizes will be available when it arrives in the UK later year.
+It’s shorter, narrower and not as high as the Buzz, but only by a handful of millimetres in all directions.
+Instead Kia seems to benchmark it against the Citroen e-Berlingo LWB, which the PV5 is comfortably bigger than.

 Load volumes for the Kia PV5 panel van range from 3.4m3 to 5.1m3.
+You get a nearside sliding rear door as standard, with barn style rear doors, but adding a second door will only cost you £355.

 What range will the PV5 have?